M7OCM/890/README.md

 v2.1.1k to be released *04032024* added another Key Action: Bandwidth, adjusted default keys to my own; can be changed to your own needs.
 See Instructions below.

 v2.1.1 released 03032024 After installing this firmware please "Reset Keys" (Menu #67), this is required as changes have been made to the Key Action code.
-After that, just map buttons as per your preference 👍 Flashlight code removed.
+After that, just map buttons as per your preference 👍 Flashlight Mode code removed completely.

 v2.1.0 released 27022024, mainly cosmetic.
 Finalising code prior to completion of project.